Bowen Technique and BACK PAIN

 Given that this is such a prevalent condition, it is unfortunate that more and more people seem to be experiencing frustration on this issue when visiting their doctor.

-The Lancet recently published three papers on low back pain, by an international group of authors, which address the issues around the growing prevalence of back pain and call for a new look at the ways we treat these conditions.
-One of those papers reported as a key message: “Guidelines recommend self-management, physical and psychological therapies, and some forms of complementary medicine, and place less emphasis on pharmacological and surgical treatments; routine use of imaging and investigations is not recommended”.
+Last year, The Lancet published three papers on low back pain, by an international group of authors, which address the issues around the growing prevalence of back pain and call for a new look at the ways we treat these conditions.
+One of those papers reported as a key message: “Guidelines recommend self-management, physical and psychological therapies, and some forms of complementary medicine, and place less emphasis on pharmacological and surgical treatments.”

 How can Bowen Therapy help back pain?